-This topic explains how to deploy BOSH and VMware Tanzu Operations Manager (Ops Manager).
+This topic explains how you can deploy BOSH and VMware Tanzu Operations Manager.

-BOSH and Ops Manager provide the foundation for VMware Tanzu Application Service for VMs (TAS for VMs) and its associated products.
+BOSH and Tanzu Operations Manager provide the foundation for VMware Tanzu Application Service for VMs (TAS for VMs) and its associated products.
 When you install TAS for VMs, you install the following components first.

 • BOSH is an open-source tool that lets you run software systems in the cloud.